isislovecruft/switzerland/README.txt

 1.1.
 What is Switzerland?
 1.1.1 How do I run Switzerland?
+1.1.2 NTP usage
+1.1.3 How do I understand the output of Switzerland?
 1.2.
 Stability of this release
 1.3.
 Security
 1.3.1.
 Privileged client